vellvm/vellvm/README.md

    - Note: you should be able to install all of the opam libraries  with `make opam` in the `src/` directory.
 4. Run `make` in the `src/` directory: it will produce the OCaml executable called `vellvm`

-## opam, Coq, and opam dependencies
+## opam, Rocq, and opam dependencies

 `opam` is available via [homebrew](https://brew.sh/) on Mac, and most system's package managers on Linux, e.g. `sudo apt-get install opam`.